L-M0716/ScBridge/README.md

 ## Installation

-ScBridge requires a Linux system with Apptainer.
+scHarbor requires a Linux system with Apptainer.
 R, Python, Conda, and workflow packages are provided inside the image and do not need to be installed on the host.